thesoul214/typescript-cheatsheet/README.md

 The point of showcasing how the React team defines their official hooks, is to give the reader an idea of how should custom hooks be typed and defined, and to be aware of the best coding practices of today.

-It's worth nothing that `ReadonlyArray<T>` is actually defined by TypeScript, [and to quote the official documentation about this type definition](https://www.typescriptlang.org/docs/handbook/interfaces.html), **TypeScript comes with a `ReadonlyArray<T>` type that is the same as `Array<T>` with all mutating methods removed**.
+It"s worth nothing that `ReadonlyArray<T>` is actually defined by TypeScript, [and to quote the official documentation about this type definition](https://www.typescriptlang.org/docs/handbook/interfaces.html), **TypeScript comes with a `ReadonlyArray<T>` type that is the same as `Array<T>` with all mutating methods removed**.

 [⬆️ Back to top](#table-of-contents)<br>

 ### useContext

 Probably the most powerful hook when it comes to practicality alongside `useReducer`, `useContext` accepts a context returned from `React.createContext` and then returns the current value of that context.
-Having said that, you might already have guessed how `useContext` is defined, but let's give it a go anyways:
+Having said that, you might already have guessed how `useContext` is defined, but let"s give it a go anyways:

 ```tsx
   ...